p1xlized/Hackathon2024App/README.md

 ```
 npm start
 ```
-***Open Expo Go on Your Mobile Device:

-    Scan the QR code displayed in the terminal using the Expo Go app on your mobile device.***
+Open Expo Go on Your Mobile Device and Scan the QR code displayed in the terminal using the Expo Go app on your mobile device.